 This is not your typical introductory art course.
-Art Lab is a place of experimentation and creativity.
-It is a place where we learn to see the world in a new way, try new things and hone our craft into meaningful artwork.
-In the lab, we'll paint with a brush, but we'll also paint with a stylus.
-We'll sculpt, build and cut with our hands, but we'll also use 3D printers, laser cutters, and the most important tool - your imagination.
-Each unit will allow students to learn how to generate and develop ideas and artwork, increase their knowledge and understanding of movements and artists, and learn how to analyze, respond and become inspired.
-Sketchbooks, projects and class critiques will support the development of critical thinking and creativity skills.
+Artlab is a place of This course is intended for students who are interested in deepenexperimentation and creativity.
+It is a place where we learn to see the ing their exploration of different art techniques, media and ideas. world in a new way, try new things and hone our craft into meaningful In order to help students become more thoughtful and skilled artwork.
+In the lab, we'll paint with a brush, but we'll also paint with a artists, projects will emphasize both technical skill development stylus.
+We'll sculpt, build and cut with our hands, but we'll also use 3D as well as conceptual problem solving skills.
+The year is comprised printers, laser cutters, and the most important tool - your imagination. of both teacher and student directed assignments.
+Students will Each unit will allow students to learn how to generate and develop explore a variety of 2-D and 3-D media and techniques.
+Students ideas and artwork, increase their knowledge and understanding of will use sketchbooks to develop their visual ideas, to research the movements and artists, and learn how to analyze, respond and becontext of art-making, both historical and contemporary, and for come inspired.
+Sketchbooks, projects and class critiques will support personal reflection. the development of critical thinking and creativity skills.
 This course is a recommended prerequisite for all future art courses.
-Art Lab: Imagine.
+Artlab: Imagine.
 Craft.
 Build.